shikha12264/Squadstack-Agent-Insights/README.md

 # Squadstack-Agent-Insights

-# Description of files for this repo
+## Description of files for this repository
-#### README.pdf : Problem Statement
+ - README.pdf : Problem Statement
-#### Agent Insights -Solution.ipynb : The Jupyter Notebook containing all the insights of the agent's performance.
+ - Agent Insights -Solution.ipynb : The Jupyter Notebook containing all the insights of the agent's performance.

-### Dataset
+#### Dataset
   - agent_followup_data.csv : Input Dataset .
   - glossary : description of all the columns of dataset.
 #### Graphical Representations of all the factors considered for agent's performance
   - Number of Follow ups each Agent.png
   - Percentage of Follow Ups.png